Skip to main content

 A PlatformInstance can be configured to integrate with an existing AWS Control Tower setup.
 In order to manage accounts created by meshStack with AWS Control Tower, these need to be "enrolled".
 AWS Control Tower utilizes an Account Factory, to provide new accounts or enroll other accounts with it.
 AWS Control Tower will create an Account Factory Product in AWS Service Catalog, that will be invoked to enroll accounts. meshStack can be enabled to trigger the Account Factory via AWS Service Catalog.
 The correct Id of the Account Factory Product needs to be specified in the enrollment configuration besides the management account Id. meshStack will create new accounts as usual and in a later step will enroll them via the Account Factory with AWS Control Tower.

-The following configuration options are available in the AWS Platform Connection Config:
+The following configuration options are available in the AWS Platform Replicator Config:

 AWS Control Tower Enrollment